FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 * <exp_no_score_name>_summary.csv
 * <exp_no_score_name>.csv

-The first file contains results summarized per liver including discrete pathologist-like scores and continous scores.
+The first file contains results summarized per liver including discrete pathologist-like scores and continuous scores.
 The second file contains spatial data for the score specified in classify.yaml (full results).

 ## Determination of new thresholds, and / or computation of evaluation parameters: